Armchair Activist

 Local school board meeting audiences have become packed with “activist members” of the community.
 That’s their label for what they’re doing.
 In Franklin County:

-- They did not support any mask requirements in schools at any time during the pandemic.
+• Many did not support mask requirements in schools at any time during the pandemic.

 Also in Franklin County, and perhaps other counties as well, the same 50-60 people come to each meeting.
 This small group, while visible and vocal, does not represent the whole community of 56,000.
 Please consider adding your voice to show that there are other points of view.